smxi/php-html-mime-mail/README.txt

 NOTE: There will be NO support for very old PHP versions, this project is all about keeping all deprecated or obsolete PHP syntax out, not supporting it.
-This could should ideally always work on the latest PHP version, within reason.
+This should ideally always work on the latest PHP version, within reason.

 IMPORTANT: this version is not fully compatible with version 5 of htmlMimeMail.
 See the htmlMimeMail5 documentation page for a list of the differences.
 See